Bone Grafting

 - Autogenous grafts involve taking bone from a separate area of the patient’s body and transplanting it to the area of the jawbone that requires restoration.

-What is the Bone Grafting Procedure at Central Ohio Periodontics?
+Bone Grafting Procedure at Central Ohio Periodontics

 The doctor will use local anesthesia to numb the area where the bone graft is needed.
 An incision will be made to the gums.
 The new bone will be placed in the jawbone and the site will be closed with stitches.